 You need to run this rock tumbler for 3 to 4 weeks to get the best results.
 Explain to your child beforehand that the process is not instantaneous to avoid disappointment.

-The kit comes with 5 different jewelry fastenings, so kids can make their own necklace, clip-on earrings, ring, or keychain with their gemstones.
+The kit comes with 5 different jewelry fastenings, so kids can make their own necklaces, clip-on earrings, rings, or keychains with their gemstones.

 TIP: Do you know what the tumbled rocks are good for?
-There is a lot of options on how to use tumbled rocks, check the simple and clever ideas in the article below:
+There are a lot of options on how to use tumbled rocks, check the simple and clever ideas in the article below: